a16z-infra/companion-app/README.md

 cp .env.local.example .env.local
 ```

+Secrets mentioned below will need to be copied to `.env.local`
 a. **Clerk Secrets**

 Go to https://dashboard.clerk.com/ -> "Add Application" -> Fill in Application name/select how your users should sign in -> Create Application